 The Safe Drinking Water Act Amendments of 1996 offer states the flexibility to meet the funding needs for drinking water and wastewater facilities by transferring funds from one SRF program to the other.
 Annually, an amount up to 33% of the Drinking Water SRF Capitalization Grant may be transferred from the CWSRF program to the DWSRF program, or vice versa.
 The USEPA has issued guidance that would allow utilization of transfer credits and transfer of funds on a net basis (i.e., funds could be moved in both directions), provided that the final transferred amount does not exceed the authorized ceiling.
-The Department is planning to transfer up to the maximum amount authorized from the CWSRF loan repayments to the DWSRF, as needed, as long as the transfer doesn't jeopardize the ability to fund clean water projects.

-The CWSRF program evaluates funds available to determine that adequate monies are available to be utilized for CW projects in the current fiscal year.
-In addition, the type and number of DWSRF projects are reviewed and a determination is made on the need of the funds to be transferred from the CWSRF loan repayments to the DWSRF accounts.
+The CWSRF program evaluates funds available to determine that adequate monies are available to be utilized for clean water projects in the current fiscal year.
+In addition, the type and number of DWSRF projects are reviewed and a determination is made on the need of the funds to be transferred from the CWSRF loan repayments to the DWSRF accounts or vice-versa.
 In accordance with approved procedures, a total of seven transfers of funds from CWSRF repayments to DWSRF have been approved by USEPA for a sum of \$58,246,749.

-The Department fully supports efforts to enact legislation to continue to allow the transfer of funds and the transfer provision has been extended by the USEPA for FFY2006.
-If approved, the Department proposes to transfer funds from the CWSRF to the DWSRF each fiscal year to the extent allowed by law as long as it is determined that adequate monies are available for the proposed CWRF projects and there is a need for the funds in the DWSRF program.
-Currently any eligible project under the CWSRF program that meets the program requirements and is ready to proceed has been able to receive a CWSRF loan.
+The Department fully supports efforts to enact legislation to continue to allow the transfer of funds and the transfer provision has been extended by the USEPA for FFY2007.
+If approved, the Department reserves the right to transfer funds from the CWSRF to the DWSRF (or viceversa) each fiscal year to the extent allowed by law.
+The Department will annually evaluate the monies available in each SRF program and whether there is a need to transfer funds.
+Historically, any eligible project under the CWSRF or DWSRF program that meets the program requirements and is ready to proceed, has been able to receive a CWSRF or DWSRF loan.